 Implement strategies for effective communication with patients, families and care teams.

-Incorporate and refine skills attitudes and knowledge to improve leadership effectiveness within a health care organization or facility.
+Incorporate and refine skills attitudes and knowledge to improve leadership effectiveness within a health care

 Integrate knowledge and skills in assessment and management of ethical challenges and dilemmas in PALTC.